suryakranthikiran/intune_patch_compliance_PS/README.md

   - Stuck or pending reboots
 - 📁 Export results to CSV or log file (optional)
 - 🛠 Supports automation and scheduling

 ---

-## ⚙️ Prerequisites

-- Azure AD App with appropriate **Graph API permissions**
-  - `DeviceManagementConfiguration.Read.All`
-  - `Device.Read.All`
-  - `Reports.Read.All`
-- PowerShell 5.1 or later
-- Microsoft.Graph PowerShell SDK or direct Graph API calls
-- Admin access to Intune or delegated permissions

----